-Additionally, stringent environmental regulations often require the measuring of flare gas to the atmosphere.
-The 2013 white paper discusses the inherent challenges associated with measuring and monitoring flare gas, such as substantial flow variation, potential for changing gas composition and working in hazardous locations.
+Additionally, stringent environmental regulations often require the measuring of gas flared to the atmosphere.
+The 2013 white paper discusses the inherent challenges associated with measuring and monitoring flare gas, such as substantial flow variation, the potential for changing gas composition, and working in hazardous locations.
 The publication reveals how thermal mass flow meters provide solutions for flare gas measurement and monitoring in many applications.

 There are regulations worldwide providing guidelines to the operation of combustion devices.
-In the United States, the Environmental Protection Agency (EPA) requires the measurement, recording and reporting of flare gas emitted to the atmosphere.
+In the United States, the Environmental Protection Agency (EPA) requires the measurement, recording, and reporting of flare gas emitted into the atmosphere.
 That guideline is the Mandatory Reporting of Greenhouse Gases Rule EPA 40 CFR 98.

 New Source Performance Standards

 “Section 111 of the Clean Air Act authorized the EPA to develop technology-based standards which apply to specific categories of stationary sources.
 These standards are referred to as New Source Performance Standards (NSPS) and are found in 40 CFR Part 60.
-The NSPS apply to new, modified and reconstructed affected facilities in specific source categories such as manufacturers of glass, cement, rubber tires and wool fiberglass.
+The NSPS applies to new, modified, and reconstructed affected facilities in specific source categories such as manufacturers of glass, cement, rubber tires, and wool fiberglass.
 As of 2005, there were approximately 75 NSPS.